 5.1 Speak with Faculty and Staff

-The online academic journey will be different for every student.
-At the beginning of your online journey, you may not think you will need help, but as the semester passes, you may find yourself in need of support.
-Your main contacts for academic assistance, those who know the material the best, are your professors, Teaching Assistants (TAs) and Graduate Assistants (GAs).
+The online academic journey will be unique for every student.
+At the beginning of your online journey, you may not think you need help, but as the semester passes, you may find yourself in need of support.
+Your main contacts for academic assistance, those who know the material the best, are your professors, Teaching Assistants (TA) and Graduate Assistants (GA).
 If you find yourself struggling with a concept, they are all just one email away!

 5.2 Discover Tutoring Options

 If you require extra help, it is wise to find yourself a tutor who can provide further assistance with a certain class.
 Discovering tutoring options on or off-campus will provide you with more individualized assistance.
 This also allows you to create your own schedule, rather than having to attend the structured office hours provided by professors, TAs and GAs.

 5.3 Reach Out To Peers